Self-Initiated Open World Learning for Autonomous AI Agents

 ``\textit{Hi David, how are you today}?''~~~~ (he is no longer novel) Clearly, in an actual hotel, the situation is much more complex than this.
 First of all, if the bot uses a video camera, when it sees a novel object, it experiences a \textit{data distribution change} as it sees the new object for a period of time rather than just one image instance.
 It is desirable to detect the new object as quickly as possible.
 Next, how does the system know that the novel object is actually a person, not a dog?
 If the system can recognize the object as a person, how does it know that he/she is a hotel guest, not a policeman?
-In order to respond to the novel object, the system must first \textbf{\textit{characterize}} the novel object as without it, the agent does not know how to \textbf{\textit{respond}}.
+In order to adapt to the novel object or situation, the system must first \textbf{\textit{characterize}} the novel object as without it, the agent does not know how to \textbf{\textit{adapt}}.
 In this case, some classification is needed to decide whether it is a person with luggage.
 If the object is a person but has no luggage, the bot will not respond or learn to recognize the person as it is \textit{irrelevant} to its performance task.
 If it is a moving object but not a person, it should notify a hotel employee and learn to recognize the object so that it will no longer be novel when it is seen again in the future.